ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: ERA-Solver

+where $\lambda$ is a hyperparameter to adjust the scale.
+Theorem \ref{thm:error} ensures that the proposed selection method can be robust to the changing trend of the estimation error.
+Furthermore, $\lambda$ can be regarded as the manifold-aware hyperparameter.
+We can adjust $\lambda$ to make ERA-Solver fit the different estimation error patterns.
+More evidence can be found in the experiment part.

-As shown in Fig. \ref{fig:adaptive_selection}, our selection focus more on the beginning of the Lagrange buffer, which tends to be more accurate, when the error of estimated noises increases.
-In this way, our selection strategy of buffer makes our Lagrange interpolation function more accurate in an adaptive way, which contributes to an error-robust Adams solver.
+As shown in Fig. \ref{fig:adaptive_selection}, our selection strategy introduces more indexes near the beginning of the Lagrange buffer when the error of estimated noises increases, while maintaining the most indexes near the currently estimated point to achieve the error robustness.
+In this way, our selection strategy of buffer makes our Lagrange interpolation function more accurate in an adaptive way (Fig. \ref{fig:adaptive_selection}), which contributes to an error-robust Adams solver.